Oil production plant: The gas train

 The associated gas from the top of the separator(s) is also known as flash gas or wet gas as it is saturated with water and liquid hydrocarbons.
 The gas is typically routed through scrubbers, compressors and coolers to raise the pressure of the gas and to remove liquids.
 Scrubbers are vertical vessels that allow the removal and separation of liquids from a gas stream.
 Coolers are located after a compressor to remove the heat of compression.
 Centrifugal compressors are often used offshore.
 They are more compact and lighter than reciprocating machines and maintenance costs are less.
 The latter are used where only small volumes of gas are handled.
-Centrifugal compressors my be driven by gas turbines or electric motors.
+Centrifugal compressors may be driven by gas turbines or electric motors.

 The dry gas may be exported, used for gas lift, flared, used as fuel for the installation's power generators, or after further compression re-injected into the reservoir.
 Export gas is metered to accurately measure the flowrate before being sent to the onshore terminal via gas pipeline.
 Other treatment processes may be required.